 The written word is all around us, digitally accessible almost everywhere, 24/7.
-Words can inform, inspire, educate and entertain, and in the business world, words are a powerful tool.
+Words can inform, inspire, educate and entertain.
+In the business world, words are a powerful tool.
 Used correctly and innovatively they can encourage your audience to take action, whether you are talking to existing customers, internal employees or potential clients.

 The words you use need to be engaging, informative, and in the correct tone and language for your audience.
-Sometimes they need to elicit a specific response and this means your content needs to be succinct, clear and of course, correct.
+Sometimes they need to elicit a specific response.
+This means your content needs to be succinct, clear and of course, correct.

 Content is often written, compiled and published in a pressurised environment.
 Multiple content editors, busy workloads and tight deadlines mean it is no wonder small mistakes can easily slip through the process.